Skip to contents

 Input files

-The PCGR workflow accepts two main input files:
+The PCGR workflow accepts three main input files:

 • An unannotated, single-sample VCF file (>= v4.2) with called somatic variants (SNVs/InDels)

-The input VCF is a required input file, while the somatic copy number file is optional.
+The input VCF is a required input file, while the somatic copy number file and gene expression file are optional.
 The following arguments to the pcgr command are used for input files:

 • --input_vcf (required argument to pcgr)